Overview

 Aircraft Noise Levels

-Estimated noise for each flight is derived from EASA/FAA Part 36 type-certification data — the internationally standardized noise measurement that every certified aircraft must undergo.
-Each aircraft type has published reference noise levels measured during certification flight tests at three standardized points defined by 14 CFR Part 36: a lateral (sideline) point 450 meters from the runway centerline, a flyover point 6,500 meters from the start of takeoff roll, and an approach point 2,000 meters from the runway threshold.
-JPXWatch's propagation model uses a reference distance of 1,000 feet (304.8 meters) for its attenuation calculations, applying geometric spreading and atmospheric absorption from that baseline.
-JPXWatch maintains an EASA-derived noise profile mapping for 47 ICAO aircraft type codes, covering the helicopter, jet, and fixed-wing types most commonly observed at KJPX.
+Aircraft certification data is collected under standardized procedures defined in 14 CFR Part 36.
+Depending on aircraft category and certification appendix, the reported values may include takeoff/flyover, approach, sideline/lateral, or other prescribed measurement conditions.
+JPXWatch maps these published or derived aircraft-type reference values to ICAO type codes and uses them as the source-noise input for its comparative model.
+JPXWatch's propagation model uses a reference distance of 1,000 feet (304.8 meters) for its attenuation calculations, applying inverse-square geometric spreading, with atmospheric absorption applied as a simple linear function of total slant distance.
+JPXWatch maintains an EASA-derived noise profile mapping for 57 ICAO aircraft type codes, covering the helicopter, jet, and fixed-wing types most commonly observed at KJPX.
 Aircraft types not present in the mapping receive a category-average estimate based on whether they are classified as helicopter, jet, or fixed-wing.

 Part 36 certification data is the foundational noise source used throughout aviation noise regulation.
-The FAA's Aviation Environmental Design Tool (AEDT) — the agency's required model for all domestic regulatory noise analyses under FAA Order 1050.1F — computes noise contours using Noise-Power-Distance (NPD) curves derived from certification flight test data (AEDT Technical Manual §11.3.4; FAA ASCENT Center of Excellence).
+The FAA's Aviation Environmental Design Tool (AEDT) — the agency's required model for domestic regulatory noise analyses under current FAA environmental policy, including FAA Order 1050.1G (effective June 30, 2025, superseding 1050.1F) — computes noise contours using Noise-Power-Distance (NPD) curves derived from certification flight test data (AEDT Technical Manual §4.2; FAA ASCENT Center of Excellence).
 ICAO Doc 9911, the international standard for computing noise contours around airports, is explicitly “designed to make full use of” the Aircraft Noise and Performance (ANP) database assembled by manufacturers in collaboration with noise certification authorities.
 AEDT is Doc 9911-compliant.
-JPXWatch uses the same published certification values that feed these regulatory tools, applying a simplified propagation model rather than full NPD segmentation.
+JPXWatch uses aircraft type-reference noise data drawn from the same general class used in aviation noise modeling, applying a simplified public-data propagation model rather than full NPD segmentation.

 Altitude: MSL to AGL Correction